TabularEditor/TabularEditorDocs/te3/tutorials/importing-tables.md

 ![Create New Source](~/images/create-new-source.png)

 Note that Analysis Services and Power BI in particular supports a much wider range of data sources, however the sources listed in the screenshot above are the ones that Tabular Editor is able to connect for the purpose of automatically importing table metadata (that is, column names and data types).
+For data sources not on this list, Tabular Editor 3 can still [update table schema by utilising Analysis Services](#updating-table-schema-through-analysis-services).

 After choosing one of the data sources on the list, Tabular Editor displays a connection details dialog, allowing you to specify server addresses, credentials, etc. specific to the data source you want to create.
 The settings that you specify should be those that Tabular Editor should use for establishing a local connection to the source.
 These settings are saved in your @user-options.